paninski-lab/lightning-pose/README.md

 ## Docker users

-Use the appropriate Dockerfiles in this directory to build a Docker image (currently supported for CUDA 11.X only):
+Use the appropriate Dockerfiles in this directory to build a Docker image:

 ```console
 docker build -f Dockerfile.cuda11 -t my-image:cuda11 .